 Consider Pool Shape, and Material

 However, you’ll also want to know what material your in the ground pool is made of.
 Most pools are concrete or gunite pools while there are also vinyl and fiberglass pools.
-Some pools even have a cobblestone bottom and can be damaging to many pool cleaners.
-Understanding your pool is key before purchasing a cleaner.
+Some pools even have a cobblestone bottom and can be damaging to many swimming pool robots.
+Understanding your pool is key before purchasing one.

-Certain cleaners work better for certain types of debris.
-Understanding what kind of debris such as sand, sticks, leaves, dirt, etc. should play an important role in your buying decision.
+Certain swimming pool robots work better for the various types of things found on the swimming pool floor.
+Understanding what is often found – such as sand, sticks, leaves, dirt, etc. should play an important role in your buying decision.
 Most pool cleaners can take of medium debris, but many struggle with either or small debris.

 There are some that are good at all types of debris and may be a little more expensive.
-Typically, these are worth it if you have a lot of different types of debris because they’ll save you a TON of time.
+Typically, these are worth it if you have a lot of different things that end up setting at the bottom of the floor, because it’s these multi-functional options that will save you a TON of time.

 All of these are important factors to consider.
-If you’re buying a pool cleaner don’t skimp out on quality or you may just end up wasting your money.
-However, you still don’t want to buy the best cleaner available because it’s probably overkill for your pool.
+If you’re buying , don’t skimp out on quality or you may just end up wasting your money.
+However, you still don’t want to buy the best one available because it’s probably overkill for your pool.

-Understanding your pool and the debris in it is important too so you buy the correct cleaner.
+Understanding your pool and the materials found in it is important too so you buy the correct one for your budget and needs.
 Even if you get the best cleaner on the market if it’s not right for your pool then it won’t be effective and may end up wasting your time.

 Lastly, be sure to read your warranty terms and conditions so that you can be sure to have protection in case something goes wrong with your pool cleaner.
-You don’t want anything to go wrong after you find the best pool cleaner for you!
+You don’t want anything to go wrong after you find the perfect one for you.

-If you have any questions about the best inground pool cleaner for you please let us know in the comments below!
+If you have any questions about these reviews or have anything to contribute, then please let us know in the comments below!